4castRenewables/maelstrom-a6/README.md

    product is build from these to run every possible combination of input values.
    This is done in the `mlflow/train_kmeans.py`, though, and is not a feature of mlflow.

-**Note:** The lifetimes package is installed into the Docker container at build time.
-If the source code of the lifetimes package was modified, the Docker image has to be rebuilt (see 1.) in order to have the updated source code in the container image.
+**Note:** The a6 package is installed into the Docker container at build time.
+If the source code of the a6 package was modified, the Docker image has to be rebuilt (see 1.) in order to have the updated source code in the container image.
 The `train_kmeans.py`, on the other hand, is copied by mlflow into the container when running the project and, hence, does not require rebuilding the